Must-See Places and Harbors Along the New England Coast

 Newport, Rhode Island

-Newport is world famous as a yachting destination.
-Some know her as the city that hosted The America’s Cup, while others know her as a protected harbor with plenty of nightlife and delicious provisioning.
-Newport is a great jumping off point for cruising to Block Island, the Elizabeth Islands, Martha’s Vineyard, Nantucket, and other New England harbors.
-All of these places are just a day sail away, and depending on the point of wind, you can make sure that the sail (or motor) is a comfortable one for everyone onboard.
+Newport is world-famous as a yachting destination.
+Some know her as the city that hosted America’s Cup, while others know her as a protected harbor with plenty of nightlife and delicious provisioning.
+Newport is a great jumping-off point for cruising to Block Island, the Elizabeth Islands, Martha’s Vineyard, Nantucket, and other harbors along the New England coast.
+All of these places are just a day sail away, and depending on the point of wind, you can make sure that the sail (or motor) is a comfortable one for everyone on board.

 You can walk into town, although it is a bit of a trek.
 Another option is taxis are generally standing by along the docks and it is a quick and painless ride into town.
 There, you will find quaint shops, a couple of decent places to eat and drink as well as the famous (or infamous depending on who you talk to) Ballard’s, which serves food, drinks and plenty of sights to behold.
 Many people come over for the day on the ferries from Montauk, New London, Newport, Point Judith and Fall River and party it up on the beachfront of Ballard’s.

 There are beaches in every direction on the island, so if you want to surf, kayak, or have a tranquil swim, there are plenty of options.